Have more questions? Contact support.

 Our RPE scale is based largely on Matt Fitzgerald's running and swimming RPE scale.
 We use it because it falls in line with what we consider correct exertion levels for what we're trying to achieve with the workouts.

-Column 1 lists Rate of Perceived Exertion (RPE) on a 1-10 rating.
+Column 1 lists the Rate of Perceived Exertion (RPE) on a 1-10 rating.

 Lower RPE ratings are hardly distinguishable (RPE 1-2, RPE 3-4, RPE 5-6), which is why the lower RPE ratings are collapsed into a single row.